ap425q/ap425q.github.io/_posts/2025-05-27-WeaponizingUninstallers.md

 ![Demo](../images/Demo.gif)

-And No matter which payload I used, VirusTotal consistently showed 0/72 detections.
+And No matter which payload I used (Even the malicious one's), VirusTotal consistently showed 0/72 detections.

 ![Virustotal](../images/Virustotal.png)
 ## Conclusion